amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-active.md

 * A **vehicle**.
 * A **service**.
 Transport from a smuggler or driver, use of a warehouse for temporary storage, legal representation, etc.

 “Temporary use” constitutes one significant period of usage that makes sense for the asset—typically the duration of one score.
 An asset may also be acquired for “standby” use in the future.
 You might hire a gang to guard your lair, for example, and they’ll stick around until after the first serious battle, or until a week goes by and they lose interest.

 To acquire the asset, roll the crew’s Tier<span class="game-term CharOverride-15">.</span> The result indicates the **quality** of the asset you get, using the crew’s Tier as the base. <span class="game-term">1-3:</span> Tier -1, <span class="game-term">4/5:</span> Tier, <span class="game-term">6:</span> Tier +1, <span class="game-term">critical:</span> Tier +2.
-You can spend <span class="game-term">coin</span> to raise the result of this roll beyond <span class="game-term">critical</span> by spending **2 **<span class="game-term">coin</span> per additional Tier level added.
+You can spend <span class="game-term">coin</span> to raise the result of this roll beyond <span class="game-term">critical</span> by spending **2** <span class="game-term">coin</span> per additional Tier level added.

-The GM may set a **minimum quality **level that must be achieved to acquire a particular asset.
+The GM may set a **minimum quality** level that must be achieved to acquire a particular asset.
 For example, if you want to get a set of Warden uniforms and masks, you’d need to acquire a Tier IV asset.
 A lower result won’t do.

 If you acquire the same asset again, you get **+1d** to your roll.
 If you continue to re-acquire an asset every time it’s used, you can effectively rent it indefinitely.

 Alchemicals, poisons, bombs, and dangerous gadgets are highly restricted.
-When you acquire one of these items (rather than crafting it yourself), you take **+2 **<span class="game-term">heat</span>.
+When you acquire one of these items (rather than crafting it yourself), you take **+2** <span class="game-term">heat</span>.

 If you want to acquire an asset permanently, you can either gain it as a crew upgrade or work on it as a **long-term project** to set up a permanent acquisition.

-_Zamira the Whisper is a duelist in the Iruvian style, and would like a _<span class="CharOverride-23">fine</span>_ sword to add to her permanent items.
+> Zamira the Whisper is a duelist in the Iruvian style, and would like a <span class="CharOverride-23">fine</span> sword to add to her permanent items.
 Her player starts a long-term project: “Get My Family Sword Back from the Pawn Shop.”
-The GM says this is an 8-clock (she can work on it by _<span class="game-term">Consorting</span>_ or _<span class="game-term">Swaying</span>_ the pawn shop owner or maybe rolling her lifestyle level to represent small payments)._
+The GM says this is an 8-clock (she can work on it by <span class="game-term">Consorting</span> or <span class="game-term">Swaying</span> the pawn shop owner or maybe rolling her lifestyle level to represent small payments).

-<a id="_idTextAnchor029"></a>long-term project
+### Long-term project

 When you work on a long-term project (either a brand new one, or an already existing one), describe what your character does to advance the project clock, and roll one of your actions.
 Mark segments on the clock according to your result: <span class="game-term">1-3:</span> one segment, <span class="game-term">4/5:</span> two segments, <span class="game-term">6:</span> three segments, <span class="game-term">critical:</span> five segments.